Tomyyy-1337/vp_tree/README.md

 # Vantage-Point Tree (VP-Tree)

-A VpTree is a data structure that enables efficient searches for nearest neighbor, k-nearest neighbors, and radius searches in metric spaces.
+A [`VpTree`] is a data structure that enables efficient nearest neighbor, k-nearest neighbors, and radius searches in metric spaces with arbitrary dimensionality.

+The implementation is generic over any type that implements the [`Distance`] trait.
-The VpTree requires stored elements to implement the Distance trait to themselves.
+The [`VpTree`] requires stored elements to implement the [`Distance`] in relation to themselves.
-Additionally, search targets are required to implement Distance to the stored type.
+For faster tree construction, it is recommended to also implement the [`Distance::distance_heuristic`] method (for example squared distance to avoid square root calculations) to accelerate tree construction.

+For searching in the [`VpTree`], either the stored type or a different type that implements the [`Distance`] trait in relation to the stored type can be used.

-While constructing the tree takes longer than a naive linear search, nearest neighbors and radius searches are significantly faster using the VpTree, resulting in overall performance gains for multiple searches on the same dataset.
+While constructing the tree takes longer than a naive linear search, nearest neighbor and radius searches are significantly faster using the [`VpTree`], resulting in overall performance gains for multiple searches on the same dataset.
+Larger datasets benefit more from the VP-Tree structure.
 ## Basic Example
 ```rust
 use vp_tree::*;